This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 The Cold Hollow Cider Mill is one of Vermont’s most popular tourist attractions, and they are a top New England producer of fresh apple cider.

-Here at the mill they do it the old-fashioned way, making pure cider with a traditional rack and cloth press built in the 1920s.
+At the mill, they do it the old-fashioned way, making pure cider with a traditional rack and cloth press built in the 1920s.

 Explore the vintage mill and see cider being made, then sample jellies and mustards.